Eshik-aqasi-bashi

-Eshik-aqasi-bashi or Ishik-aqasi-bashi was a title held by two officials in the central administration of Safavid Iran, the eshik-aqasi-bashi-e divan and the eshik-aqasi-bashi-e haram.
+Eshik-aqasi-bashi or Ishik-aqasi-bashi (ایشیک آقاسی باشی) was an administrative title used in Iran during the Safavid and Qajar eras.

+Under the Safavids, there were two eshik-aqasi-bashi offices, one of the divan (eshik-aqasi-bashi-e divan), and one of the Safavid imperial harem (eshik-aqasi-bashi-e haram).

 One of the four pillars of the state was the eshik-aqasi-bashi-e divan.
 He held significant power in both political and economic matters and was part of the council of powerful amirs.
 The administrative powers of the eshik-aqasi-bashi-e haram was limited to the harem, and he was also of lower status and under the authority of the eshik-aqasi-bashi-e divan.

+Under the Qajars, the authority of the eshik-aqasi-bashi was decreased.